Antimicrobial surface: Organosilanes

 Organosilanes create a network of electrically charged molecules on the surface, which rupture the cell wall on contact.
-This is due to their structure which consists of a hydrophobic element, and a cationic element.
+This is due to their structure which consists of a hydrophobic element and a cationic element.
 While the hydrophobic element may prevent adherence in the first place, it may also intercalate with the cell wall, whose rupture is aided by the cationic component.

 Nutrient Uptake

-The growth rate of E. coli and S. aureus was found to be independent of nutrient concentrations on non-antimicrobial surfaces.
+The growth rate of E. coli and S. aureus was independent of nutrient concentrations on non-antimicrobial surfaces.
 It was also noted that antimicrobial agents such as Novaron AG 300 (Silver sodium hydrogen zirconium phosphate) do not inhibit the growth rate of E. coli or S. aureus when nutrient concentrations are high, but do as they are decreased.
 This result leads to the possible antimicrobial mechanism of limiting the cell's uptake, or use efficiency, of nutrients.

 Quaternary ammonium

 The quaternary ammonium compound Dimethyloctadecyl (3-trimethoxysilyl propyl) ammonium chloride (Si-QAC) has been found to have antimicrobial activity when covalently bonded to a surface.
 Many other quaternary ammonium compounds are known to have antimicrobial properties (e.g. alkyldimethylbenzylammonium chloride and didecyldimethylammonium chloride).
-These last two are membrane active compounds; against S. aureus the first forms a single monolayer coverage of the S. aureus cells on the outer membrane, while the second forms a double monolayer.
+These last two are membrane-active compounds; against S. aureus the first forms a single monolayer coverage of the S. aureus cells on the outer membrane, while the second forms a double monolayer.
 This leads to cell leakage and total release of the intracellular potassium and 260 nm-absorbing pools in this order.

 Selectivity

-By definition, "antimicrobial" refers to something that is detrimental to a microbe.
-Because the definition of a microbe (or microorganism) is very general, something that is "antimicrobial" could have a detrimental effect against a range of organisms ranging from beneficial to harmful ones, and could include mammalian cells and cell types typically associated with disease such as bacteria, viruses, protozoans, and fungi.
+By definition, "antimicrobial" refers to something detrimental to a microbe.
+Because the definition of a microbe (or microorganism) is very general, something that is "antimicrobial" could have a detrimental effect against a range of organisms from beneficial to harmful ones, including mammalian cells, and cell types typically associated with diseases such as bacteria, viruses, protozoans, and fungi.

 Selectivity refers to the ability to combat a certain type or class of organism.
 Depending on the application, the ability to selectively combat certain microorganisms while having little detrimental effect against others dictates the usefulness of a particular antimicrobial surface in a given context.